-Can Bitcoin & crypto private keys be hacked?
+Can Bitcoin & crypto private keys be hacked

 It would be very difficult to hack cryptocurrency private keys in the manner that you’re probably thinking of, but you can still lose the ability to access your wallet in other ways.
-The most common are phishing attempts because they’re easiest, and the main reason that everyone says to never give your BTC private keys to anyone.
+The most common are phishing attempts because they’re the easiest, and the main reason that everyone says to never give your BTC private keys to anyone.
 It doesn’t matter who they are.
-If they are asking to have your private key, they want to steal from you.
+If they ask to have your private key, they want to steal from you.

 You might also fall prey to malware which will try to break your user-created wallet password or steal your information directly from your PC.
 You should also be particularly careful about the sites you visit and the software you download, as it could contain malware looking to attack your wallets.

-How do you store and protect your private key?
+How do you store and protect your private key